For additional information, read the Nomination Form PDF

-Cannon Branch Fort, also know as the Wakeman Site, includes the archaeological remains of a Civil War-era fortification for which there is no documentation in the historic record.
-The most likely hypothesis is that the fort was constructed by Union forces late in the war (1963-64) in order to defend Northern supply lines along the Orange and Alexandria Railroad.
+Cannon Branch Fort, also known as the Wakeman Site, includes the archaeological remains of a Civil War-era fortification for which there is no documentation in the historic record.
+The most likely hypothesis is that the fort was constructed by Union forces late in the war (1863-64) in order to defend Northern supply lines along the Orange and Alexandria Railroad in Manassas.
 During this period, Confederate forces under Col. John Singleton Mosby were constantly raiding these lines.
-The earthwork, now on a wooded knoll above Cannon Branch, is one of only two remaining fortification with the present-day limits of Manassas.
-Thorough archaeological investigation here is likely to provide more definitive information on the enigmatic site.
+The earthwork, now on a wooded knoll above Cannon Branch, is one of only two remaining fortifications within the present-day limits of Manassas (the Mayfield Fortification being the other).
+Thorough archaeological investigation of the Cannon Branch Fort is likely to provide more definitive information on the enigmatic site.
+Cannon Branch is listed in the registers under the Civil War Properties, Prince William County Multiple Property Documentation form.

 Abbreviations: